SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Method

+Each task $\mathcal{T}_i$ is configured to operate within a single domain $d_i$, selected randomly from the source domain $D^s$ using domain labels.
+This setup enables each task to simulate few-shot self-supervised learning and test within a specific domain, thus facilitating domain-specific weight optimization.
+We refer to these as \textit{domain-specific tasks}.
+Following prior work~\cite{gong2021adapting}, we introduce a small proportion (\textit{e.g.}, 30\%) of \textit{multi-conditioned tasks}---tasks generated from random, domain-agnostic samples---to reduce the risk of overfitting to particular domains.
+These multi-conditioned tasks, formed from mixed-domain samples, act as synthetic domains that add diversity to the training.
+Algorithm~\ref{alg:task_generation} summarizes our domain-specific task generation process.

+\textbf{MetaSSL Optimization.} MetaSSL pre-trains domain-adaptive weights by simulating few-shot self-supervised learning tasks within domains.
+Each domain-specific task $\mathcal{T}_i$, generated from a single domain, trains domain-specific weights $\theta_i$ on a support set $\mathcal{S}_i$ and evaluates performance on a corresponding query set $\mathcal{Q}_i$.
+Both training and evaluation use a self-supervised loss function $\mathcal{L}_\texttt{SSL}$ to optimize task-specific weights to the domain.
+For example, when contrastive learning~\cite{chen2020simple} is used, the loss function applied to $\mathcal{S}_i$ in a domain-specific task (same for $\mathcal{Q}_i$) is:

+where the parameterized encoder $f_{\theta_i}$ is optimized to maximize the similarity between two augmented views of the same data point ($x^{\prime}_i$ and $x^{\prime \prime}_i$) while minimizing similarity with other samples $x_k$, \textit{i.e.}, negative samples.
+Here, $\mathcal{S}_i$ contains samples from a specific domain $d_i$ when it is from a domain-specific task, ensuring that the contrastive loss is computed within a single domain.
+Note that our framework is agnostic to specific self-supervised methods, allowing $\mathcal{L}_\texttt{SSL}$ to be replaced with various objectives (\textit{e.g.}, contrastive predictive coding~\cite{oord2018representation} and multi-task learning~\cite{saeed2019multi}).

-\textbf{Parameter Updates.} Our framework trains adaptable parameters to optimize for minimal evaluation loss in a single domain, through simulating few-shot self-supervised learning tasks.
-For each task $\mathcal{T}_i$, composed from a random single domain.
-It trains task-specific weights, $\theta_i$, using $\mathcal{S}_i$ and evaluates the corresponding task-specific performance using $\mathcal{Q}_i$.
-The loss function $\mathcal{L}_\texttt{SSL}$, used for both training and evaluation, is tailored to self-supervised learning.
-Importantly, our framework is designed to be agnostic to self-supervised learning methods, allowing for a versatile loss function application.
-During the training, task-specific losses are aggregated across all tasks and then utilized to optimize the model parameters, $\theta$.
-The iteration of this process results in model parameters that are highly adaptable for few-shot self-supervised learning across different domains.
-Algorithm~\ref{alg:ssml} outlines the process of parameter updates via self-supervised meta-learning. $\alpha$ and $\beta$ denote the learning rates for task-specific training and model parameter update.
+After evaluating the domain-specific weights on each $\mathcal{Q}_i$, results are aggregated across tasks to optimize the global model weights $\theta$.
+This iterative process results in global model weights that are highly adaptable for few-shot self-supervised learning across different domains.
+Algorithm~\ref{alg:domain_adaptive_ssl} outlines the full procedure of MetaSSL. $\alpha$ and $\beta$ denote the learning rates for domain-specific training of $\theta_i$ and global model weights $\theta$ update.